fluree/to-do-lists-generator/README.md

  <img src='/src/Images/submit_list.png' alt='submitting list data and adding a list' width='600'>
 </p>

-This is the submission function that calls the `addList function once the submit button is pressed.
+This is the submission function that calls the `addList` when the submit button is pressed.

 #### Deleting tasks